Salian dynasty: Conrad the Red

-Werner's son, Conrad the Red, inherited his father Franconian estates.
+Werner's son, Conrad the Red, inherited his father’s Franconian estates.
 His family links with the Conradines facilitated his acquisition of large portions of their domains after King Otto I of Germany crushed their revolt in 939.
 The Conradines lost their preeminent position in Franconia and Conrad the Red emerged as Otto I's principal supporter in the region.
 He was awarded with the Duchy of Lotharingia in 944 or 945 and he married the King's daughter, Luidgard, in 947.

 The marriage forged a link between the royal Ottonian dynasty and the Salians.
 He lost Lotharingia after he joined a revolt against his father-in-law in 953 or 954.
 He died fighting against the invading Magyars in the Battle of Lechfeld in 955.
 The contemporaneous Widukind of Corvey praised him for his bravery.
 He was buried in the Worms Cathedral, although mainly bishops and kings had so far been buried in cathedrals.